 People v.
 N.P.
 Charged with a second DUI offense while serving probation for a previous DUI, the client faced a maximum of 180 days in jail, and a mandatory 2 year license suspension for refusing a chemical test.
-Attorney Naidu was able to suppress the blood alcohol evidence after showing the officer forced the client’s blood to be drawn without a warrant, which violated McNeely v.
+The attorney was able to suppress the blood alcohol evidence after showing the officer forced the client’s blood to be drawn without a warrant, which violated McNeely v.
 Missouri, a Supreme Court case.
 The client’s case was dismissed.

 People v.
 A.B.
 Client was charged with a first offense DUI involving marijuana, as well as driving on an invalid license.
 Client was driving on a Brazilian driver’s license while visiting the US.
-The officer stated the Brazilian license was not legal to drive with in the US, but attorney Naidu was able to establish that the client was not under the influence of marijuana and that the Brazilian driver’s license was a valid license allowing the client to drive in the US.
+The officer stated the Brazilian license was not legal to drive with in the US, but the attorney was able to establish that the client was not under the influence of marijuana and that the Brazilian driver’s license was a valid license allowing the client to drive in the US.
 The case was dismissed.

 People v.
 A.N.
-Client was facing DUI involving accident that resulted in 2 people going to the hospital.
+Client was facing DUI involving an accident that resulted in 2 people going to the hospital.
 During a span of 2 months, the firm and our private investigator K.T., along with the D.A. sent the case to the City Attorney.
-We received a notify letter stating that the case was going to be charged as a misdemeanor.
+We received a notification letter stating that the case was going to be charged as a misdemeanor.
 The client had a BAC level over .15% and only received a fine and alcohol classes.
 No SCRAM, No CPAC, No Public work and No ignition interlock device had to be installed in the client’s vehicle.

 People v.
 M.Z.
 Client faced charges of VC23513(a)(b); felony DUI fourth offense within 10 years while serving a summary probation from a previous DUI.
 The client was facing an offer of 18 months in jail at the first readiness conference.
 However, through aggressive negotiations, our firm was able to successfully negotiate a deal where the client served no jail time and ran the probation violation concurrent.